Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Supplements: on small Chow-weight homology, Chow-weight cohomology, and the relation to motivic spectra

-The following observation may be helpful here: the compositions of Chow-weight homology functors with the localization of $\q-\vect$ by the Serre subcategory of finite dimensional spaces yield well-defined functors on the localization of $\dmgeq$ by the triangulated subcategory generated by (effective) Artin-Tate motives.
+The following observation may be helpful here: the compositions of Chow-weight homology functors with the localization of the category $\q-\vect$ of all $\q$-vector spaces by the Serre subcategory $\q-\vecto$ of finite dimensional spaces yield well-defined functors on the localization of $\dmgeq$ by the triangulated subcategory generated by (effective) Artin-Tate motives.

 On the other hand, we doubt that any "reasonable" analogue of this statement holds in the case where $R$ is not a $\q$-algebra.

 2. One can define another notion of "smallness" of Chow-weight homology using ("Chow-weight") cycle classes.